-Certificate renewal is defined as the production of a new Certificate that has the same details as a previously issued Certificate and the same Public Key with the exception of NAESB Certificates which must rely on re-keying but contains a new 'Not After' date.
+Certificate renewal is defined as the production of a new Certificate that has the same details as a previously issued Certificate and the same Public Key except for NAESB Certificates which must rely on re-keying but contains a new 'Not After' date.
 Issuing CAs that support renewal must identify the products and services under which renewals can be accepted.
 An Issuing CA may renew a Certificate so long as: